-These two emerging investor groups– millennials and women–could soon control upwards of $30 trillion in assets.6 Imagine the change that could happen if we decided collectively to only invest in companies that were good stewards of the earth, upheld gender equality, and treated their employees and communities well.
+These three emerging investor groups–young people, minorities, and women–could soon control a significant portion of the financial assets in the U.S. Imagine the change that could happen if we decided collectively to only invest in companies that were good stewards of the earth, upheld gender equality, promoted diversity and inclusion, and treated their employees and communities well.
 Companies that don’t follow fair and sustainable practices could lose out on more than half the population of investors, and their stock prices could drop.
 Investors should not underestimate their power.

-By choosing SRI strategies, you choose to put your capital toward companies that support your values and address concerns important to you.
+There are even more SRI strategies, on top of the ESG framework and impact investing, to consider.
+The point of choosing SRI strategies is so that you can choose to put your capital toward companies that support your values and address concerns important to you.
 How well SRI investing achieves these non-financial goals depends on the philosophies and strategies used.
-If you’re not familiar with these strategies, keep reading.
-What follows are six of the most common options offered in the market today.
+Here are the most common.

 Negative screening is perhaps the easiest strategy to understand: your values are represented by what you choose not to invest in.
 Negative screening is the exclusion of sectors or companies involved in activities or industries deemed unacceptable or controversial.
 Your impact is felt by the dollars you withhold.
 For example, you might exclude all companies that manufacture, distribute, and sell sporting firearms, weapons, and guns.